venarius/stellar-invictus/README.md

 - ~~Faction Bonuses~~
 - Faction Reputation - Unlocks on different levels
 - ~~About -> Currently empty site~~
-- Warp to Fleet Members
+- ~~Warp to Fleet Members~~
+- More different Stations with their own traits -> https://forums.frontier.co.uk/showthread.php/462896-new-station-ideas
 - Main equipment to buff other pilots
 - Player Reporting
 - Reward players for not killing each other